jackmellis/require-extension-hooks/README.md

 ```

 ### exclude(pattern | fn)
 Restricts the hook to skip files that do not match the provided pattern.
-The argument can either a function (that takes the same configuration options as the hook itself), or a **glob** pattern that is matched against the filename.
+The argument can be either a function (that takes the same configuration options as the hook itself), or a **glob** pattern that is matched against the filename.
 ```js
 // these 2 examples will both EXCLUDE any files from the node_modules folder hooks('js').exclude('**/node_modules/**/*.js').push(...);